Revolt N Reign — How to play Guide

 Place Unconstitutional Acts (UAs)

-Each player takes their 3 UA cards and places them face-up in their UA Area before anything else.
-These are never shuffled into the deck.
+Each player places their three Unconstitutional Act cards face-up in their UA Area before anything else.

 2